jinh0/foodwasteAI/README.md

 > 3.5,4.8,36,2.3

 ### Main Programs
-Starts with `studentprediction`, all legacy version present.
+Starts with `predict`, all legacy version present.

 *Legacy versions may be archived in another folder in the future.*

-Version order: from 0, incremented by 1 unless special additions – e.g., `studentprediction1_regularized.m` from `studentprediction1.m`.
+Version order: from 0, incremented by 1 unless special additions – e.g., `predict1_regularized.m` from `predict1.m`.

 ## Current Tasks
 + Make simple linear regression models with a few factors